LukeBalsiger/CrystalAPI/README.md

 # RESTService

-Install as windows service with node-windows
+run "node service_install.js" to run as a service

 Add src/config/db.js with module.exports = {
                                 url : ""